-We created Sound Good, Do Good back in 2010 as a way to use our venue to serve the community — donating the cover charge for certain events to organizations and people in need.
+We created Sound Good, Do Good in 2010 as a way to use our venue to give back to the community.
+We partner with one 501c3 organization each month.

 From The Listening Room Founder Chris Blair: